 His bladder is “moderately full,” and the vet tech brings a litter box out.
 He squats.
 Nothing happens.
 He stays in that position for 15 minutes.
 Fuck.
-Dr. Hill looks at me and I ask about the PU.
-See, Animal Hospital does not perform the PU.
+Dr. H looks at me and I ask about the PU.
+See, my vet does not perform the PU.
 It’s not exactly a rare procedure, but it’s not really common.
-There are two other vets in town who perform it, both of them at Animal House.
-Dr. Hill recommends them wholeheartedly and says they do great work.
+There are two other vets in town who perform it, both of them at another location.
+Dr. H recommends them wholeheartedly and says they do great work.
 They also charge around $700.
 The other vet she could recommend is in Nashville and charges around $2500.
 I ask her to make the arrangements.

-Dr. Hill calls Animal House and fortunately, Dr. Sykes is able to perform the PU that afternoon.
-She gives me copies of Shadow’s records to take to Animal House, along with a dosage list of the drugs he is on.
+Dr. H calls and fortunately, Dr. S is able to perform the PU that afternoon.
+She gives me copies of Shadow’s records to take, along with a dosage list of the drugs he is on.
 I take Shadow home for an hour to cuddle with CB while I gather his meds and food and cone.
-I deliver them all to Animal House, where I briefly meet Dr. Sykes.
-He tells me I should be able to pick Shadow up in the morning.
+I deliver them all to the surgeon, where I briefly meet Dr. S. He tells me I should be able to pick Shadow up in the morning.
 He will have stitches and a catheter for two weeks, and must wear the cone the whole time.
 If he pulls the catheter out, it could be “disastrous.”
-I describe how I will contain him in the crate and Dr. Sykes agrees that it seems like a good deal.
+I describe how I will contain him in the crate and Dr. S agrees that it seems like a good deal.
 He advises me to pick up some Yesterday’s News litter, as Shadow will not be able to use regular litter for some time while recovering.
 I leave Shadow there, pick up some litter, and head home.

-I receive a call that afternoon from Animal House saying the procedure went well and that Shadow is waking up and is comfortable.
+I receive a call that afternoon saying the procedure went well and that Shadow is waking up and is comfortable.